solo-io/istio-usage-collector/README.md

 This data is collected into a JSON or YAML file that can be used for further analysis through our detailed migration estimator tool.

+Istio data gathered and reported is based on automatic sidecar injection defined within Istio's MutatingAdmissionWebhooks.

 ## Installation

 ### Downloading release